File Handling In Python: Python File Operations

 • Unlike text files, binary files contain data like pictures, films, or computer programs that are not readable by humans. .bin or.dat are typical extensions for them.

-• Similar to text files, binary files are handled by Python with the addition of a b suffix, such as rb for reading binary files and wb for writing them.
+• Python handles similar to text files, binary files with the addition of a b suffix, such as rb for reading binary files and wb for writing them.

 Understanding these file formats helps you select appropriate techniques for data reading and writing, ensuring effective file management in your Python programs.